-This Instant Pot Beef Burgundy Bourguignon Instant Pot Recipe is super easy and such a robust, flavorful beef stew that everyone will kiss you for making.
+This IP Beef Burgundy Bourguignon Recipe is super easy and such a robust, flavorful beef stew that everyone will kiss you for making.

-Hi.
-It’s Lois, telling you about my experience making Instant Pot Beef Burgundy Bourguignon in my new Instant Pot.
-It’s a simple, make-it-in-one-pot recipe, that is so packed with flavor, I will definitely make it over and over.
+This Instant Pot Beef Burgundy Bourguignon is a simple, make-it-in-one-pot recipe, that is so packed with flavor, I will definitely make it over and over.
 In fact, I have already made it three times before I even put up the recipe!
 I made it once with beef, once with lamb and that last time, I made it vegetarian.
 And it is SO AMAZING.
-I modified each recipe a bit, so I will put all three recipes up soon.

 This recipe is based on The Best Instant Pot Beef Bourguignon recipe from The View from Great Island.
 All the other recipes I found for regular Beef Bourguignon call for bacon and some call for bay leaves, so I switched up Sue's original recipe a bit by adding both.
 It was to die for!

 If you are a pro at Instant Pots, you can make this recipe in about an hour and a half.
 The actual pressure cooking time is 30 minutes, but you have to sautÃ© the meat in the beginning, and wait 15 minutes for the pressure to reduce after cooking.
 Being that I'm an Instant Pot newbie and a mechanical idiot, it took me two hours, start to finish.
 But it was SO worth it and easily doable after work, especially of you prep the veggies earlier in the day or week.

 Did you know that Worcestershire sauce contains anchovies?
 It is gluten free, though.
 If you are not big on anchovies, you might want to try this Vegan/Gluten Free Worcestershire Sauce.